JOSHUA TREE ROCK JUNCTION

 There is a difference between seeing a new form and recognizing the “look” as beautiful.
 We tend to judge new forms with the only vocabulary we have in our past understanding: example; the VW car was considered ugly when it was introduce to our roads in the 50’s.
 But because of it’s dependability and value, it soon assumed a new appreciation of form.

-There is an inherent mistrust of “the new,” we tend to rely on past visual comfort zones.
+There is an inherent mistrust of the ‘new’, we tend to rely on past visual comfort zones.
 The thought that we could ever agree on what is beautiful, is impossible.
 We all have different experiences which inform our feeling of beauty.
-The object that we are viewing does not have “beauty,” we place that perception on it and it varies by how our perception were originally formed.
-So to look at Glen’s structure, we have to rely on our own perceptions not those in the “architecture.”
+The object that we are viewing does not have ‘beauty’, we place that perception on it and it varies by how our perception were originally formed.
+So to look at Glen’s structure, we have to rely on our own perceptions not those in the ‘architecture’.
 We create the perception in our own minds.

 I will say that I really admire and respect the project Glen has presented, and in my mind it has a function, which I will call beautiful.

 One cannot put an external value on longevity.
-A “design” will by it’s physical presence, endure the pressures of time, the patina is both physical and mental.
+A ‘design’ will by its physical presence, endure the pressures of time, the patina is both physical and mental.

 To have an enduring presence, our value of the project has to grow with our realization of the continuing development of our own experiences.
 They should grow together, if not we will lose interest in the project and move on.
 I feel that once this is built, the experience will educate our appreciation of the physical beauty of what Glen has designed.
 It is now and will have lasting beauty!